 The bridge had been carrying traffic over the Puyallup River from Tacoma toward the suburb of Fife for nearly a century, and it needed to be replaced.
 In 2017 GeoEngineers began geotechnical services for the first phase of bridge replacement as a member of a design-build team led by Atkinson Construction and Jacobs Engineering.
 Together, the team successfully replaced the western-most portion of the bridge, extending from Portland Avenue to the Puyallup River.

-The project began construction in 2018 and completed in Summer 2019.
+The project began construction in 2018 and was completed in Summer 2019.
 The remaining portion of the bridge, extending from the west side of the Puyallup River into Fife, still needs to be replaced, and the City of Tacoma hopes to finish it once funding is secured.